OleBialas/iBOTS-Essential-Computer-Tools-for-Researchers-2025-May/01 Managing Environments and Packages with Conda/Managing Environments and Packages wth Conda.md

 Often, we would like to reproduce an environment across multiple computers and potentially share it with our collaborators.
-With Conda, we can `export` an evironment, which creates a file that lists all of the packages that are installed with their exact version.
+With Conda, we can `export` an environment, which creates a file that lists all of the packages that are installed with their exact version.
 With this file, we can create an exact replication of the environment, even after we deleted it or moved to a different setup.